 Students who are on the third academic dismissal from Midwestern State University will be assessed a permanent dismissal status.
-Students on permanent dismissal can petition the Readmission Committee one time and be reinstated only under extraordinary circumstances.
-If reinstatement is denied by the committee, the student may appeal the committee's decision to the Associate Provost.
+Students on permanent dismissal can petition the Academic Readmission Committee one time and be reinstated only under extraordinary circumstances.
+If reinstatement is denied by the committee, the student may appeal the committee's decision to the Vice President for Institutional Effectiveness and Enrollment Management.
 The status will be reflected on the student's MSU transcript.